Here you'll find tropes for the various non-empire entities, creatures and factions you may encounter throughout the galaxy.

 - Bizarre Alien Biology: It's supposedly made of pure light, and its color determines what sort of stars affect its capabilities the most.
 Oh, and they're born from pulsars.
 If you're especially unlucky, they'll keep spawning every thirty years or so from the same system.

-- Exact Time to Failure: The first Wraith always spawns on 01/01/2300, exactly 100 years after the game starts.
-Justified, however, by it being born from a pulsar, a type of stars known for emitting radiation pulses with extremely reliable frequency, which would make calculating the Wraith's precise birthday a somewhat viable endeavor.
+- Exact Time to Failure: The first Wraith always spawns precisely whenever the mid game year arrives, which by default is 01/01/2300.
+Justified, however, by it being born from a pulsar, a type of dead star known for emitting radiation pulses with extremely reliable frequency, which would make calculating the Wraith's precise birthday a somewhat viable endeavor.

 - It Can Think: While the Wraith can come and go through systems as it pleases, it seems to be able to recognize when a sizeable threat is moving towards it and speed away to the next system before the fleet hunting it can arrive.